varularora/gingergarlic/README.md

-# gg
+# Ginger Garlic

-A new Flutter application.
+A open source flutter application for the restarunt management process, development in process.

 ## Getting Started